alexferl/flask-simpleldap/README.md

 pip install flask-simpleldap
 ```

-Flask-SimpleLDAP depends, and will install for you, recent versions of Flask
+Flask-SimpleLDAP depends, and will install for you, a recent version of Flask
 (2.2.5 or later) and [python-ldap](https://python-ldap.org/).
 Please consult the [python-ldap installation instructions](https://www.python-ldap.org/en/latest/installing.html) if you get an error during installation.